YuSugihara/RaIDeN/README.md

 └──   filtered_markers.bed
 ```

-- `all_candidate_genes.gff` : GFF file of all candidates genes
+- `all_candidate_genes.gff` : GFF file including all candidates genes
-- `candidate_genes_from_mutations.gff` : GFF file of candidates genes only from SNPs/INDELs
+- `candidate_genes_from_mutations.gff` : GFF file including candidates genes only from SNPs/INDELs
-- `candidate_genes_from_PA.gff` : GFF file of candidates genes only from presence/absence markers
+- `candidate_genes_from_PA.gff` : GFF file including candidates genes only from presence/absence markers
 - `filtered_markers.bed` : BED file for the summary of mutations after filtering VCF.
 Columns are in this order.
   + contig name
   + position -1